simeononsecurity/simeononsecurity.ch/content/guides/budget-friendly-10g-pfsense-build-hp-t740/index.en.md

 2. Create a bootable USB drive with the pfSense installer using tools like **Rufus** (Windows) or **dd** (Linux).

 3. Insert the USB drive into the HP t740, and follow the instructions from our guide on [installing pfSense on the HP t740](https://simeononsecurity.com/guides/installing-pfsense-on-hp-t740-thin-client/) .
-   1. It's a bit different than the standard install.
-Please read the guide.
+   1. It s a bit different than the standard install. **Please read the guide**.

 ### **Configuring pfSense**